 Arrow of Light Scouts transition in the spring to Boy Scouts (typically to Troop 14 in Albany).

 Each Den has a leader who is part of the Pack Leader Committee, along with other Adult Leaders.
-Pack 3 is in the Herms District of the Mount Diablo - Silverado Council and is chartered by the American Legion Post 292 of Albany.
+Pack 3 is in the Herms District of the Golden Gate Council and is chartered by the American Legion Post 292 of Albany.

 Achievements and advancement in Albany Pack 3 follow the Boy Scout guidebooks.
 Each den plans its own activities, which may include working on advancements, field trips and attending sporting events.
 Pack activities include:

 - Community Service (Scouting for Food, Earth Day cleanup, Storm drain stewardship, Beach Cleanup, Flag Placement on holidays at Veterans' cemetery)

 - Overnight Campouts (typically one each in the spring & fall)

 - Pinewood Derby (Scouts make and race model cars)

 - Pancake Breakfast (our only fundraiser, held in the Veterans Memorial Building)

 - Egg Drop

 - Ice Skating, Bike Rides, Sporting Events, Water Park, etc...